dsiroky/dsml/README.md

 #### Multiaction

 You can chain multiple actions together.
-First you have to "include" guard
+First you have to "include" operators:
-operators:

 ```cpp
 // add this into your scope to enable actions chaining